-Lastly, on behalf of the Board, I would like to offer my heartfelt gratitude to Mr. LIU Baojie for his valuable contributions to the Company during his tenure as a Director, as well as to the members of the Audit Committee, Nomination Committee and Investment Committee, and to the entire staff of the Investment Manager, for their many contributions and dedicated effort, and to the shareholders for their support.
+Lastly, on behalf of the Board, I would like to offer my heartfelt gratitude to the members of the Audit Committee, Nomination Committee and Investment Committee, and to the entire staff of the Investment Manager, for their many contributions and dedicated effort, and to the shareholders for their support.
 As always, I, with the Board, will continue to give our best effort in leading the Group as we seek to create value for shareholders in the coming year.